intel/trustauthority-client-for-java/examples/sgx-sample-app/README.md

 # SGX Attestation Sample App
-The SGX Attestation Sample App is a Java application that uses the Intel Trust Authority Attestation Java Client libraries to fetch token from Intel Trust Authority.
+The SGX Attestation Sample App is a Java application that uses the Intel Trust Authority Attestation Java Client packages to fetch token from Intel Trust Authority.
 The application contains an example SGX enclave.
 When run, it collects quote from the enclave and sends it to Intel Trust Authority to retrieve a token.